Wisconsin CPA Requirements | Exam and License Requirements to Become a CPA [Updated for 2026]

 Education Requirements

-To sit for the CPA Exam in Wisconsin, candidates must complete 120 semester hours of education and fulfill one of the three following requirements:
+To sit for the CPA Exam in Wisconsin, candidates must complete 120 semester hours of education and fulfill 1 of the 3 following requirements:

 1. Earned a master’s degree in accounting from an institution whose accounting program is accredited by the Association to Advance Collegiate Schools of Business.